Sayani07/gravitas/README.md

 ## Overview

+Several classes of time deconstructions exist, resulting in alternative data segmentation and, as a result, different visualizations that can aid in the identification of underlying patterns.
+Cyclic granularities is one form of time deconstruction (like hour of the day, day of the week, or special holidays) that can be used to create a visualization of the data to explore for periodicities, associations, and anomalies.
-Package `gravitas` provides a tool to examine the probability distribution of univariate time series across bivariate temporal granularities using a range of graphics in `ggplot2` through the
+Package `gravitas` provides a tool to examine the probability distribution of univariate time series across bivariate cyclic granularities using a range of graphics in `ggplot2` through the
 following:

-  - create multiple-order-up circular or aperiodic temporal granularities.
+-   create multiple-order-up cyclic temporal granularities.

 -   categorize pairs of granularities as either *harmony* or *clash*, where harmonies are pairs of granularities that aid exploratory data analysis, and clashes are pairs that are incompatible with each other for exploratory analysis.

-  - recommending appropriate probability distribution plots of the time series variable across the bivariate granularities based on the levels of the bivariate granularities and their interaction.
+-   recommending appropriate probability distribution plots of the time series variable across the bivariate cyclic granularities based on the levels of the granularities and their interaction.

 `gravitas` is not restricted to temporal data.
 It can be utilized in non-temporal cases for which a hierarchical structure can be construed